Stochastic intrinsic gradient flows on the Wasserstein space: Diffusion processes on Wasserstein spaces

 \subsection{Preliminaries}

 Let $E$ be a metrizable Lusin topological space.
 We denote its Borel $\sigma$-algebra by $\B(E)$ and fix a probability measure $\Lam$ on $(E,\B(E))$.
-Given a measurable function $f:E \to\RR$ its $\Lam$-class of measurable functions is again denote by $f$.
+Given a measurable function $f:E \to\RR$, the corresponding $\Lam$-class of measurable functions is again denoted by $f$.
+The positive part of $f$ is denoted by $f^+$.
+We set $f\land g:=\min\{f,g\}$ for $f,g:E \to\RR$.
 All vector spaces in this text are assumed to be real.
+Let $\D(\EE) $ be a dense subspace of $L^2(E,\Lam)$ and be a non-negative definite, symmetric bilinear map. $(\EE,\D(\EE))$ is called closed if $\D(\EE)$ is complete under the $\EE_1^{1/2}$-norm which is induced by the inner product